 The most popular youth lacrosse helmet in the game is the Cascade CS-R. The CS-R Lacrosse Helmet is designed for the youth lacrosse players.
 Most kids wearing these fall into the 6-9 year old age bracket.
 The addition of a foam liner and a memory foam side fit uses similar materials as Cascade's top level helmets.
 The 3-bar design, for smaller faces, increases players vision.
 The R design gives this helmet the same speed and elegance, as its older, All-American, big brother.
 This helmet is sized "one size fits most" and there is an adjustment strap at the base of the neck which pinches to make the helmet adjustable.
 This helmet is worn by the majority of youth players who are just getting started in lacrosse.

 All players are required to wear gloves for protection.
 Choosing the right lacrosse gloves is the second most important thing in equipment for lacrosse.
 Gloves are your main point of contact for ball controll on the stick.
 We offer a lacrosse glove sizing and fitting guide to help you decide which size to choose.
 If you want to learn more about gloves visit our blog: BEST LACROSSE GLOVES FOR 2020.

 Proper footwear is required for all lacrosse players.
-Men's lacrosse cleat sizes can drop down to as low as size 5, in case your son does not fit into a youth lacrosse cleat.
+Men's lacrosse cleat sizes can drop down to as low as size 4, in case your son does not fit into a youth lacrosse cleat.
+This would be the case for the New Balance Freeze.
 Men's sizing is not as narrow as a youth cleat.